 Partial pressure blending

 This way makes Nitrox one cylinder at a time.
-Each tank requires close attention from a blender, and the process can take 20–30 minutes before the cylinder is ready to use.
+Each tank requires close attention from a blender, and the process can take some time before the cylinder is ready to use.

 For a small number of fills, this works fine, but it quickly becomes a bottleneck when dozens of tanks are needed.